 You should be aware of the need to assess and capture potentially useful resources

-If you prefer an audiovisual introduction, take a look at this short information video.
+If you prefer an audiovisual introduction, take a look at this short video, produced by the University of Guelph Library.